Cloud Infrastructure for Reliable Live Streaming

 Outgoing streams work even if your connection fails.

-Ingest servers buffer and validate incoming data, then process through transcoding, routing, and delivery systems that operate independently of your device.
+Ingest servers validate incoming data, then process through transcoding, routing, and delivery systems that operate independently of your device.

-Stream state is maintained with buffered data, enabling seamless recovery when your connection returns.
+Stream state is maintained automatically, enabling seamless recovery when your connection returns.

-Streams route to the nearest node based on network proximity and load, ensuring stable connections even for high-bitrate streams.
+Streams route to the nearest node based on network proximity, ensuring stable connections even for high-bitrate streams.

 Automatic Recovery